sqlitebrowser/sqlitebrowser/BUILDING.md

 Before compiling make sure you have the necessary SQLCipher development files installed.
 On Linux this can usually be accomplished by just installing the correct package (e.g. 'libsqlcipher-dev' on Debian-based distributions).
-On MacOS X the easiest way is to install it via Homebrew ('brew install sqlcipher').
+On macOS the easiest way is to install it via Homebrew ('brew install sqlcipher').
 On Windows unfortunately it's a bit more difficult: You'll have to download and compile the code as described on the [SQLCipher website](https://www.zetetic.net/sqlcipher/) before you can proceed.